In this article we will go over all of the settings you can manipulate to get the experience you desire.

 Motor Focus

-If you have 'Auto Focus' disabled, you can control the focus manually.
-Although auto-focus is the simpler option, we wanted to give you complete control over the camera so for situation that require a manual focus this comes in handy.
+If you have "Auto Focus" disabled, you can control the focus manually.
+Although auto-focus is the simpler option, we wanted to give you complete control over the camera.
+For situations that require a manual focus, this comes in handy.

 Motor P-Iris

 Precise-Iris allows you to precisely control the positioning of the iris opening.
 In outdoor surveillance situations, you may want to control the amount of diffraction to adjust for blurring or get a clearer image for analytics.
-This process may take between to 5-10 seconds for the camera to adjust the view.
-During this time the controls will be grayed out and adjustments cannot be made until the camera is done adjusting.
+This process may take 5-10 seconds as the camera adjusts the view.
+During this processing time, the controls will be grayed out, and further adjustments will be unavailable.

 Have more questions?
 Contact Rhombus Support at +1 (877) 746-6797 option 2 or support@rhombus.com.